Winchester Repeating Arms Company

 The Winchester Repeating Arms Company was a prominent American manufacturer of repeating firearms and ammunition.
 The firm was established in 1866 by Oliver Winchester and was located in New Haven, Connecticut.
 The firm went into receivership in 1931 and was bought by the Western Cartridge Company, a forerunner of the Olin Corporation.
 The Winchester brand name is still owned by the Olin Corporation, which makes ammunition under that name.
-The Winchester name is also used under license for firearms produced by two subsidiaries of the Herstal Group – FN Herstal of Belgium and the Browning Arms Company of Ogden, Utah.
+The Winchester name is also used under license for firearms produced by two subsidiaries of the FN Browning Group – FN Herstal of Belgium and the Browning Arms Company of Ogden, Utah.